SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 The story was broadcast on
 [CBS 60 Minutes here](https://www.youtube.com/watch?v=VHeWndnHuQs)
---- it is a freakin' _great_+ story, poorly presented.
+--- it is a freakin' _great_+story, poorly presented.
 Except well-presented with all the professionalism of corporate news!

 Two high school students, Calcea Johnson and Ne'Kiya Jackson, seniors at